Neural Optimal Transport with General Cost Functionals: Discussion

 \section{Discussion}

-\textbf{Potential Impact.} Our method is a generic tool to learn transport maps between data distributions with a task-specific cost functional $\mathcal{F}$.
-Our method has promising positive real-world applications, such as digital content creation and artistic expression.
-At the same time, generative models can also be used for negative data manipulation purposes such as deepfakes.
-In general, the impact of our work on society depends on the scope of its application.

-\textbf{Limitations.} To apply our method, one has to provide an estimator $\widehat{\mathcal{F}}(T)$ for the functional $\mathcal{F}$ which may be non-trivial.
+Our method is a generic tool to learn transport maps between data distributions with a task-specific cost functional $\mathcal{F}$.
+In general, the \textit{potential impact} of our work on society depends on the scope of its application in digital content creation.
+As a \textit{limitation}, we can consider the fact that to apply our method, one has to provide an estimator $\widehat{\mathcal{F}}(T)$ for the functional $\mathcal{F}$ which may be non-trivial.
 Besides, the construction of a cost functional $\mathcal{F}$ for a particular downstream task may be not straightforward.
 This should be taken into account when using the method in practice.
 Constructing task-specific functionals $\mathcal{F}$ and estimators $\widehat{\mathcal{F}}$ is a promising future research avenue.